Algonquin to Adirondacks Collaborative

 Conservation action planning

-CAP established a framework for developing conservation strategies.
+CAP establishes a framework for developing conservation strategies.
 It provides a method for planning, executing, and evaluating initiatives.
-Using it we identified the expansion of invasive species in the A2A Region as a top priority item.
+Using it, we identified the expansion of invasive species in the A2A Region as a top priority item.
 Following that we held an invasive plant workshop aimed at investigating possibilities for collaborative action and funding.
 We also developed an A2A “lens” which can be used to develop local conservation plans.

 Picture